Guide

 Second, taking over the decision removes the user's ability to learn from the process.
 Part of what makes coaching valuable is that the user gets clearer about what they actually want by working through the decision.
 A tool that just tells them what to do shortcuts that process and leaves the person less capable of making the next decision on their own.
 Good coaching builds the user's judgment, not dependency on the tool.

-The moment when a coaching tool says "this is beyond what I can help with, and you should talk to a doctor / therapist / lawyer / qualified professional" is not a moment of product failure.
-It is one of the most important things the product can do.
+The moment when a coaching tool says "this is beyond what I can help with, and you should talk to a doctor / therapist / lawyer / qualified professional" is not a failure.
+It is a sign that the situation has moved beyond coaching support.

 Hard escalation boundaries